Vanshajrawat/Digital-Addiction-and-Focus-Guardian/README.md

 #### Application Blocking

 1. A background process monitors running applications.
-2. If a blocked app is detected (e.g., WhatsApp, VLC, Edge), it is immediately terminated.
+2. If a blocked app is detected, it is immediately terminated.
 3. Each attempt is logged for accountability.